 Crispy Leaf Edges

-If you notice the edges of your aloe leaves have turned from plump and green to crispy and brown, the temperature may be too high.
+If you notice the edges of your aloe leaves have turned from plump and green to crispy and brown (and may also start curling), the temperature may be too high.
 Ensure the temperature does not exceed 90ºF, and keep plants away from hot drafts.
 It’s also prudent to check the moisture level in your aloe soil.

 Ideal Temperature and Humidity Considerations for Aloe Plants